Samuel Neilson

 Samuel Neilson (17 September 1761 – 29 August 1803) was an Irish businessman, journalist and politician.
 He was a founding member of the Society of United Irishmen and the founder of its newspaper, the Northern Star.
-Along with many other Protestants of Belfast he was radicalised by the French Revolution.
+Along with many other Protestants of Belfast, he was radicalised by the French Revolution.
 In 1797 he was arrested and the Northern Star suppressed by the Irish authorities.
 In prison during 1798, he took no part in the failed rebellion of that year.
 Later he went into exile in the United States, where he died of yellow fever.

 Background

-Neilson was born in Ballyroney, County Down in the north of Ireland, the son of Presbyterian minister Alexander, and Agnes Neilson and was therefore a "son of the manse".
+Neilson was born in Ballyroney, County Down in the north of Ireland, the son of Presbyterian minister Alexander, and Agnes Neilson and was, therefore, a "son of the manse".
 He was educated locally, but like many of his contemporaries was influenced by English Whig and Scottish Enlightenment thinking.
 Neilson was the second son in a family of eight sons and five daughters.
 At sixteen years of age, Neilson was apprenticed to his elder brother, John, in the business of woollen drapery in Belfast.
-At the age of twenty four he established his own business in the town.
+At the age of twenty-four, he established his own business in the town.

 United Irishman

 Despite his commercial success, Neilson was drawn to politics and had early on been a member of the reformist Volunteer movement.
-In 1790 he acted as the election agent for Robert Stewart, the future Lord Castlereagh, when he successfully stood for the Down constituency of the Irish Parliament.
+In 1790 he acted as the election agent for Robert Stewart, the future Lord Castlereagh, when he successfully stood for the County Down constituency of the Irish Parliament.

 In 1791, inspired by the French Revolution, he suggested to Henry Joy McCracken the idea of a political society of Irishmen of every religious persuasion.
 He helped establish the United Irishmen in Belfast, at first a quasi-Masonic society.
 He was also a founder of the Dublin United Irishmen, which functioned as a more open political club.
 His hardline support of the French Revolution led to him being dubbed "the Jacobin" by his friend and associate Wolfe Tone.

 In 1792 he launched the newspaper of the United Irishmen, the Northern Star, which effectively bankrupted him.
-As its editor he was a high-profile target for the authorities and was prosecuted for libel several times, being twice imprisoned between 1796-98.
+As its editor he was a high-profile target for the authorities and was prosecuted for libel several times, being twice imprisoned between 1796 and 1798.
 When war broke out between Britain and France in 1793 the United Irishmen became involved in military efforts to help liberate Ireland from the control of Britain while Britain was distracted due to the war with France.
-With the assistance of France the United Irishmen began to wage a war against Britain to release Ireland from the control of Britain.
+With the assistance of France, the United Irishmen began to wage a war against Britain to release Ireland from the control of Britain.
 Samuel Neilson was a driving force on the ground in Ireland, helping organise groups of Irishmen as soldiers in the battle of gaining independence from Britain.